Skip to main content

 --manifests-mCheck for manifest inconsistencies

---blobs-bCheck for blob inconsistencies and corruption
+--blobs-bCheck for blob inconsistencies, corruption, and stale blob-index entries

 --retention-rEnforce retention policies